chrisvrose/jack/README.md

 #### Requirements : `hangups`, `chatterbot`, `feedparser`

 Jack is a indev bot forked from a previous project.
-Indev, so I might add anything I wish.

-A server PC is required to run these scripts, so yes, be sure to have one lying around.
-Basically, anything with access to the internet and can execute python3 scripts.
+Server required to run the python3 script.
+For all this, this project is essentially a complicated if then else program. :|

 ## Files to care about